ZWC-father/x-cache-manager/README.md

 ```

 ## Features
-- Using unix domain socket to collect access log (nginx should be configured with json log format)
+- Using ocket to collect access log (nginx should be configured with json log format)
 - Based on LRU/LFUDA algorithm to determine the popularity of the resource
-- Multiple groups of caching profiles for different kind of content
-- Purging cache directly from fs (with GC)
+- Purging cache directly from fs or using ngx_cache_purge (optional)
 - database migration and auto fix
-- Using ngx_cache_purge to purge the unused cache (optional)
 - Fast caching replacememt for tightly limited disk space
 - SQLite3 database, also support Redis for large instance